kellyelton/docs.exceptionless.com/contents/configuration.md

 ## Disabling Exceptionless during testing

-You can disable Exceptionless from reporting errors during testing using the `Enabled` setting.
+You can disable Exceptionless from reporting events during testing using the `Enabled` setting.

 ### Configuration file